 Seasonality.
 Historically, real estate transactions have produced seasonal revenue fluctuations in the real estate industry.
 The first calendar quarter is typically the weakest quarter in terms of revenue due to the generally low volume of home sales during January and February.
 The second and third calendar quarters are typically the strongest quarters in terms of revenue, primarily due to a higher volume of residential transactions in the spring and summer months.
 The fourth quarter is typically strong due to the desire of commercial entities to complete transactions by year-end.
 We have noted short-term fluctuations through recent years in resale and refinance transactions as a result of changes in interest rates.
 Due to COVID-19 and the Federal Reserve's actions in 2020 in response to the pandemic, seasonality deviated from historical patterns in 2021.
+In 2022, the rapid rise in mortgage rates and resulting decline in housing affordability are adding pressure to the normal second half seasonal decline in purchase transactions.

-F&C
+F&G